paulmederos/ghost-enchant/README.md

-# v13
+# v6

-Personal site v13 for Paul Mederos.
+Portfolio site for Enchant, the interactive design studio of Brittany Mederos and Paul Mederos.
 It's a modified version of the default theme (Casper) for the open-source [Ghost](http://github.com/tryghost/ghost/) blogging platform.

 Made with love in California.
 Hosted on [DigitalOcean](https://www.digitalocean.com/).